PrernaDembla/ceilometer-plugin-fiware/README.md

 *Compute agent pollsters* at every compute node.
 This repository contains all the pollsters and files that IOs would need to customize the default Ceilometer installation.

+For OpenStack version Liberty some customisations are necessary, [here](./Liberty-customizations.md) is a document detailing the steps.

 ### Controller(s)

 #### Pollster for region